-Line drawing remains important in 3D graphics also.
-The speed of rendering shaded polygons replaces simple area fill as a crucial performance questions.
+In 3D graphics, line drawing speed remains important, but the speed for rendering shaded 3D polygons replaces the simple area fill criterion.
 The performance measurements are obtained with benchmarks written in DEC PHIGS.
 Vectors are now 3D vectors, still 10-pixel-long, randomly oriented, grouped into 10-segment polylines and clip-checked.
 3D polygons are are triangles, 100 pixels in area, combined into 10-triangle strips, shaded, illuminated with two light sources, Z buffered, and clip-checked.
-Z buffering and smooth shading in good interactive time requires hardware acceleration, so these results are given only for the PXG-family of options.
+Z buffering and smooth shading in good interactive time requires hardware acceleration, so these results are given only for the PXG and PXG+.